Christopher-Hayes/stable-diffusion-colab-snippets/README.md

 ### Re-pull stable-diffusion repo and reinstall package.

 Pulling and re-installing is kind of a pain.
 This code pulls from the repo, then reinstalls, but that's usually not enough.
-Might have to restart the runtime to get it to use the latest version of library, still trying tweaking this one.
+Might have to restart the runtime to get it to use the latest version of library, still tweaking this one.

 <details>
   <summary>Code</summary>